inkeast/MelcotCR/readme.md

 # Supplementary Material
-This replication package contains supplementary material for the paper "meCoTCR: Improving Code Review Via Maximum-Entropy Chain-of-Thought Reasoning".
+This replication package contains supplementary material for the paper "Fine-Tuning LLMs to Analyze Multiple Dimensions of Code Review: A Maximum Entropy Regulated Long Chain-of-Thought Approach".
 The package is organized as follows:

 * `./Data` The datasets used in this paper
   * `./Data/TrainDataset.parquet` The MEFT training dataset used in the paper.